pimcore/pimcore/doc/02_MVC/04_Routing_and_URLs/00_Documents_and_Pretty_URLs.md

-# URLs based on Documents and Pretty URLs
+# URLs Based on Documents and Pretty URLs

 ## Introduction